Glastonbury 2024: Fans react to the line-up

-Glastonbury Festival fans have been sharing their thoughts on this year’s line-up after the first wave of acts was announced this morning (March 14).
+Glastonbury Festival fans have been sharing their thoughts on this year’s line-up following the first wave of acts being announced this morning (March 14).

 - READ MORE: Elton!
 Arctic Monkeys!
 Rick Astley!
 Glastonbury 2023’s most magical moments on Worthy Farm